amiralimollaei/mc3p/README.md

 mc3p directly from the top-level directory of the repository, or install it in 'development' mode with

-    python setup.py develop
+    python3 setup.py develop

 If mc3p is installed in 'development' mode, you can uninstall it with

-    python setup.py develop --uninstall
+    python3 setup.py develop --uninstall

-## Running mc3p.
+## Running mc3p

 To start an mc3p server that listens on port 80 and forwards connections to a Minecraft server:

-    $ python -m mc3p.proxy -p 80 <server>
+    python3 -m mc3p.proxy -p 80 your.server.com

-Within your Minecraft client, you can then connect to <server> through mc3p using the server address 'localhost:80'.
+Within your Minecraft client, you can then connect to your.server.com through mc3p using the server address 'localhost:80'.
 However, to do anything useful you must enable some plugins.

-## Using mc3p plugins.
+## Using mc3p plugins

 An mc3p plugin has complete control over all the messages that pass between the Minecraft client and server.
 By manipulating messages sent between client and server, you can add useful functionality without modifying client or server code.

-To run a plugin, you must enable it with the --plugin <name> option when you start mc3p.
+To run a plugin, you must enable it with the --plugin plugin_name option when you start mc3p.
 All enabled plugins are initialized after a client successfully connects to a server.
 For example, to run the mute example plugin that comes with mc3p:

-    $ python -m mc3p.proxy --plugin 'mc3p.plugin.mute' <server>
+    python3 -m mc3p.proxy --plugin 'mc3p.plugin.mute' your.server.com

 Some plugins accept arguments that modify their behavior.
 To pass arguments to a plugin, enclose them in parentheses following the plugin's name, like so:
---plugin '<name>(<arguments>)'.
+--plugin 'plugin_name(plugin_arguments)'.
 Be sure to use quotes, or escape the parentheses as required by your shell.

-    $ python -m mc3p.proxy --plugin '<plugin>(<arguments>)' <server>
+    python3 -m mc3p.proxy --plugin 'plugin_name(plugin_arguments)' your.server.com

 ## A Plugin Example: mute